Not too shabby for leftovers, huh?

 Fresh Lime Wedges

-Combine all ingredients through and including garlic in a stock pot or Dutch oven that will hold at least 4 quarts.
-Bring to a boil.
-Reduce heat and simmer until carrots are tender.
+In a large stock pot or dutch oven, sauté carrots, onions, and peppers in vegetable/avocado oil for 2-3 minutes.
+Stir in Mexican oregano, cilantro, cumin, coriander, bay leaf, salt, black pepper and garlic.
+Sauté for 2-3 minutes longer (until spices are fragrant).
+Add green chiles, salsa and tomatoes; simmer for 5-6 minutes.
+Add broth and chicken and simmer until carrots are tender.
 Add beans and corn and continue to simmer 5 more minutes.
 Taste soup and add salt, a half teaspoon at a time if needed.
 Remove bay leaf and discard.

 Serve soup over rice (optional).
 Squeeze a lime over the soup and sprinkle with fresh cilantro.